Planning Division FAQ’s

 What are the rules regarding tree trimming or tree removal?

 NO CONSTRUCTION: Trees on Private property: If the limb is 4” and larger it will need a permit to be removed.
 You may prune a tree’s limb at the property line, however you may not prune to the detriment of the tree.
 If it is a dead or broken limb you may remove the limb without a permit (Dead means – NO Green on the limb).

 NO CONSTRUCTION: Trees on public property: Pruning on public trees is generally prohibited – you must consult with the City Forester and obtain a permit for any limbs on City trees.

-CONSTRUCTION SITES: Any limb or root that is 2” in diameter and larger must have a permit to be removed – the cost of the permit application is $404.00.
+CONSTRUCTION SITES: Any limb or root that is 2” in diameter and larger must have a permit to be removed.

 Trees on public property meeting the standards above require a permit.
-The fee is $232.00 per tree and may be subject to the Forest & Beach Commisison.
+The fee is set by the master fee schedule and may be subject to the Forest & Beach Commisison.

 What are the rules regarding art galleries?